 - Name-place-color-thing mapping – Again time-consuming.
 Should be attempted at last.

 Prepare topic wise quick problem-solving tips and tricks and practice a lot of questions of each topic.
 You can refer to popular websites and YouTube videos for practicing assorted topics.
 Make short notes of tips and tricks which you think you might forget.

 1.c General Awareness:

-This part is highly factual and you need to cover questions related to banking sector.
-Those preparing for civils tend to ignore this part, assuming that they know enough current affairs which is very risky as the kind of facts asked in this exam are very different from civil services exam.
-You will definitely clear the cutoff but it is highly likely that you fail to score really good.
-So, keep in mind that scoring high in this section assures you that you clear the overall cutoff even if you are marginally above cutoff in comparatively tougher sections of Quant and Reasoning.
+This part is highly factual and you need to cover questions related to the banking sector.
+Those preparing for civils tend to ignore this part, assuming that they know enough current affairs which are very risky as the kind of facts asked in this exam are very different from civil services exam.
+You will clear the cutoff but it is highly likely that you fail to score well.
+So, keep in mind that scoring high in this section assures you that you clear the overall cutoff even if you are marginally above the cutoff in comparatively tougher sections of Quant and Reasoning.

-Again, keep in mind that this is the section which will help you clear the overall cut-off.
+Again, keep in mind that this is the section that will help you clear the overall cut-off.
 So, your aim should be to maximize your score in this section.

 2. Implementation/ Putting your knowledge into practice

 But the most crucial step in preparation for Phase I will be practicing mock tests.
 I opted for Oliveboard mocks for phase 1.
 I particularly like the kind of analysis they provide regarding your attempt and scoring pattern after each mock test.
-Initially it would be difficult to adhere to time limits decided by you for each section as you might not be able to solve the target number of questions.
+Initially, it would be difficult to adhere to time limits decided by you for each section as you might not be able to solve the target number of questions.
 But don’t worry, as you keep practicing you will achieve the desired accuracy.
-For this, it is important that you attempt at least 10-15 mock tests before appearing for phase 1.
+For this, you must attempt at least 10-15 mock tests before appearing for phase 1.

-This planning worked well for me and I could clear Phase 1 with flying colors.
-I am sharing my mark sheet along with my section wise attempt for your reference.
+This planning worked well for me and I could clear Phase 1 with flying colours.
+I am sharing my mark sheet along with my section-wise attempt for your reference.

 MY FINAL SCORES